Bank of England admits its own forecasts ‘unworkable’ in inflation crisis

 Mr Sunak faced calls to trigger a general election if he fails to hit his inflation reduction target at PMQs.
 He was described in the Commons by Labour MP Chris Bryant as “literally the worst person” to be leading the country through a cost of living crisis because he “created it”.

-The PM said chancellor Jeremy Hunt’s meeting with economic regulators on Wednesday was aimed at helping “ensure fairness of pricing” and pointed out that the IMF has “strongly endorsed” the government’s plans to reduce inflation.
+The PM said chancellor Jeremy Hunt’s meeting with economic regulators on Wednesday would help “ensure fairness of pricing” and pointed out that the IMF has “strongly endorsed” UK plans to reduce inflation.

+After his meeting on Tuesday, Mr Hunt said regulators had agreed to act “urgently” to help consumers and he would keep a “watchful eye” on firms’ pricing.
+But there was precious little detail on how regulators would push companies to bring prices down.

+The Treasury said the Competition and Markets Authority (CMA) will bring forward publication of its review on fuel pricing to Monday.
+It will also give an update on its probe into supermarket pricing earlier in July than previously planned.
+The CMA also agreed to “further scrutinise” the food supply chain.

+Banks and building societies will be required to “explain the pace and extent of their pass through of interest rates” and how they are “proactively supporting savers” to switch to higher-rate products.

+Mr Hunt also said he has met industry leaders to discuss how the best returns for pension savers can be achieved “while driving growth in the economy”.

-Meanwhile, Mr Bailey told the European Central Bank forum on Wednesday that higher-than-expected inflation figures o 8.7 per cent had forced the bank to hike interest rates by 0.5 per cent.
+Meanwhile, Mr Bailey told the ECB forum on Wednesday that higher-than-expected inflation figures of 8.7 per cent had forced the bank to hike interest rates by 0.5 per cent.

-“The cumulative data both particularly on the labour market, and on the inflation release, to us showed clear signs of persistence (and) caused us to conclude that we had to make really quite a strong move at that point.
+“The cumulative data both particularly on the labour market, and on the inflation release, to us showed clear signs of persistence [and] caused us to conclude that we had to make really quite a strong move at that point.
 It was justified,” he said.

 Join our commenting forum